Online holiday shopping off to solid start

-The online holiday shopping season got off to a solid start, according to data released on Tuesday by ComScore Inc SCOR.O.
+The online holiday shopping season got off to a solid start, according to data released on Tuesday by ComScore Inc.

 U.S. online spending reached $9.7 billion in the first 20 days of the holiday season, which began in early November, ComScore said.
 That was up by at least 14 percent from the same period a year earlier, the company added.